ClonyPDF home

 Common Reasons Bangladesh Passport Photos Get Rejected

 Most rejections trace back to the same handful of issues.
-Watch for these before you submit:
+Watch for these before you submit.
+The full cross-country breakdown is in passport photo rejection reasons.

 • Old photo: an image more than six months old or one that no longer looks like you.